 How multi User Performance testing using modern data visualisation techniques gaines early insight into location specific performance and application areas that may have "sleeping" performance issues.

 Philipp K. Janert explains how to reliably auto-scale systems using a reactive approach based on feedback control which provides a more accurate solution than deterministic or rule-based ones.

-Netflix is a widely referenced case study for how to effectively operate a cloud application at scale.
-While their hyper-resilient approach may not be necessary at most organizations, Netflix has advanced the conversation about what it means to build modern systems.
+Netflix is a widely referenced case study for how to operate a cloud application at scale.
 In this interview, InfoQ spoke with Adrian Cockcroft who is the Cloud Architect for the Netflix platform.

-With the recent NoSQL movement there are several alternative data storage solutions available compared to the traditional relational databases.
 In this article, author Srinath Perera discusses the various data storage options and what to consider when choosing each of these solutions.
+11

 Scalability Rules is a handy reference for experienced and novice IT personnel containing a compilation of 50 rules for scaling based on experience garnered at eBay and Salesforce among others.
 1

 During my QCon London 2011 keynote, I mentioned that, "Architecture is a bad metaphor.
 We don't construct our software like a building, we grow it like a garden."
 This article elaborates on that.
 4

 Ruby on Rails has done well since its introduction a few years ago, but criticised for not scaling.
 Developers know there are right and wrong ways to solve problems, scaling Rails is no different.

 CONTENT IN THIS BOX PROVIDED BY OUR SPONSOR

 Synthetic and Real User Monitoring: Complementary solutions for holistic monitoring.